18F/handbook/docs/welcome-to-civicactions/welcome.md

 ## <a name="onboarding-process"></a>Onboarding Process

-As part of the new employee onboarding process, we created the following Onboarding Schedule and Checklists to assist you through the days, weeks, and months ahead as a new employee at CivicActions.
+As part of the new employee onboarding process, we created the following Onboarding Schedule to assist you through the days, weeks, and months ahead as a new employee at CivicActions.

 ### Schedule